Kids under 6 Free.

 A Saturday, Sept.
 2, “Raising the Roof” fundraiser featuring country musicians will begin an effort to build a new youth educational facility on the Winneshiek County Fairgrounds in Decorah.
 High Valley will be the opening act for Craig Morgan at the grandstand on the fairgrounds starting at 7:0 p.m.; Morgan takes the stage at 8:30 p.m.

-Tickets are available here for $35 each.
-They will be held for you at the gate.
-Tickets on the day of the concert will be $40 at the gate.
+Online ticket sales are closed.
+If you purchased tickets here, they will be held for you at the gate.
+Tickets tonight will be $40 at the gate.

 A Whole Lot More To Me